Auto-Delivered Manga: Why a Watched Folder Beats a File Manager

 That moment is psychologically identical to receiving a physical newspaper on the front step.
 You didn't work for it; it arrived.
 The effort cost of starting to read drops to zero, and the barrier that was keeping you from finishing the series quietly disappears.

-What to Automate (and What Not To)
+What to Drop in the Watched Folder (and What Not To)

 The Feature That Nobody Asks For, But Everybody Needs